Mary, Mary, Quite Contrary

 Her nemesis George Soper even visited her there.
 Wanting to capitalize on her notoriety he offered to write a book about her story, and alleged he would give her all the royalties for it.
 She rejected his proposal in anger as out-of-hand; she then locked herself in a bathroom until he left.

 It was once her story leaked out that she gained the moniker for which she would be known ever after: “Typhoid Mary”.
 A sensational news spread in the New York American in June 1909 made sure every subscriber knew of the diabolical Mary Mallon “…The Most Dangerous Woman in America”.
 Her image, as a stereotype, was used in health awareness campaign and hygiene posters, and the name “Typhoid Mary” passed into the language as a bringer of death and disaster.
+Credit: public domainDuring her time in the Riverside facility, Mary’s intelligence and literacy became clear.
+In a six-page letter (written in late June 1909) she describes her treatment at the hospital during her stay.
+Her handwriting is excellent, her vocabulary is greater than one would expect from an immigrant servant, and her grasp of the medical nuances of her situation belie an underutilized intelligence.

 Mary, though not sick, spent most of her time housed in a ward with people who actively had typhoid.
 After she’d been in isolation on North Brother Island for two years, Mary sued the Health Department.
 To insure equity, for about a year before going to court, Mary had privately sent stool samples off the island to an independent lab.
 These results all came back negative for typhoid, which fed her belief she was merely being persecuted at the whims of the State: